NorfairKing/smos/smos-docs-site/content/pages/smos-single.markdown

 ---
-title: The Smos single tool
+title: The Smos Single Tool
 ---

 `smos-single` will create a single-task project with the given description.